JWill392/nanobots-evaluator/README.md

 ### Bot ###

 Bots exists within the Grid and move in empty cells.
-Bots have an integer health value.
-Once a Bot's health value is zero, they die and no longer exists in the Grid.
+Bots have an integer energy value.
+Once a Bot's energy value is zero, they die and no longer exist in the Grid.
 Bots belong to a team.

 ### Brain ###

-Players write the brain each bot on their team will use to decide what action to take.
-Each turn, the brain will be given some info about a bot, and be asked what the bot should do.
+Players write a Brain function.
+It has one input -- information given to the brain so it can decide on an action -- and one output -- the chosen action.

+This function is called in isolation by each bot on a Player's team, once per turn.
+Effectively, each bot has its own separate but identical brain.

 ### Bot Actions ###

-Each turn, every bot on a team picks the action they want to perform that turn.
+Each turn, every bot's brain on a team picks the action they want to perform that turn.
 Only one action can be chosen per turn.
-The team's Brain will decide for each bot what action they take.
+Each action has an energy cost, and some actions take multiple turns to execute (Reproduce).

 Bot Actions:
 * Move
-* Attack
+* Attack -- damage energy of enemy bot
 * Eat
-* Broadcast information
+* Broadcast information  -- sends a bit string to allied bots within a certain radius
 * Reproduce
 * Transfer energy to a teammate

 ### Brain Input ###
-For each bot a brain is asked to decide for, it is given some information.
+Each turn when a Brain is asked to decide on an action for some bot, it's given some information about that bot:
-Bot Info:
-* Energy
+* Energy -- health of that bot
 * Vision -- what entities are near the bot
 * Position -- Absolute position in the world
 * Memory -- a small number of bits of information that can be retained by that bot between turns.
-Brain can set this to whatever it wants.
-Useful because Brain cannot remember anything either between turns or between bots in one turn.
-* Received Messages -- Packets of bits (similar to memory) that were Broadcast last turn by allied bots within transmission range
+* Received Messages -- bit strings (similar to memory) that were Broadcast last turn by allied bots within transmission range

 ### Food ###

 Food is a mineable resource found in the Grid.
 Food has an integer energy value.
-Bots mine energy from Food to gain health.
+Bots mine energy from Food to gain energy.
 Once Food's energy level is zero, it no longer exists in the Grid.